The Drinfeld-Grinberg-Kazhdan theorem and embedding codimension of the arc space: On the Drinfeld--Grinberg--Kazhdan theorem

 an $r \times r$-minor $\delta$ of the Jacobian $(\frac{\partial f_i}{\partial x_j})_{i,j}$ and an open neighborhood $U \subset X_\infty$ of $\beta$ satisfying the following.
 For each $\alpha \in U$, we have $\alpha^\sharp(\delta) \neq 0$ and the induced map of formal neighborhoods

 is an isomorphism. \end{proposition}

-Following \cref{ss:formal-schemes} that the local ring $\cO_{X_\infty,\alpha}$ defines an object of $\Cpt_K$, where $K \coloneqq k_\alpha$, and similar for $\cO_{X'_\infty,\alpha}$.
+It follows from \cref{ss:formal-schemes} that the local ring $\cO_{X_\infty,\alpha}$ defines an object of $\Cpt_K$, where $K \coloneqq k_\alpha$, and similar for $\cO_{X'_\infty,\alpha}$.
 We note that the isomorphism of \cref{p:complete-intersection} comes from an isomorphism in $\Cpt_K$; that is, it is compatible with the obvious identification of residue fields.

 \begin{proof} Let $X = \Spec k[x_1,\ldots,x_N]/\fa$, then the ideal of $\Sing X$ is the radical of the ideal generated by elements of the form $h \delta$, where $\delta$ is a minor of the Jacobian matrix of some elements $f_1,\ldots,f_r \in \fa$ and $h \in ((f_1,\ldots,f_r) : \fa)$.
 By assumption $\beta$ is not contained in $\Sing X$ and hence there exist $h,f_1,\ldots,f_r$ and $\delta$ as before such that $\beta^\sharp(h\delta) \neq 0$.
 Let $X' \coloneqq \Spec k[x_1,\ldots,x_N]/(f_1,\ldots,f_r)$, which contains $X$ as a closed subscheme.
 Consider the open subset